wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 The output should then show:

 ```
+Rendering prompt Create an upbeat retrowave track with a catchy synth melody.
+Rendering prompt Imagine a neon-lit cityscape at night, and translate it into a retrowave sound.
+Rendering prompt Design a retro-futuristic intro with nostalgic 80s vibes.
+Rendering prompt Compose a driving retrowave rhythm with pulsating bass and punchy drums.
+Rendering prompt Incorporate classic analog synth sounds reminiscent of the 80s.
+Rendering prompt Give the song a dreamy, cinematic quality with ethereal pads and arpeggios.
+Rendering prompt Channel the spirit of iconic retrowave artists like Kavinsky and Mitch Murder.
+...
 ```

-with the resulting files now located in `prompts/<prompt_name>.wav` in the AudioCraft folder.
+with the resulting files now located in `prompts/<prompt_name>.wav` within the AudioCraft folder.

-**If you get out-of-memory errors, decrease the song length!** There's a large chance that if you don't have enough GPU memory, generating too long songs will crash.
+**If you get out-of-memory errors, decrease the song length!** There's a large chance that if you don't have enough GPU memory, generating too long songs will crash the model.

 ## Results